Solicitor's legal challenge against GlaxoSmithKline can continue

 A 59 year old solicitor, Keith Lewin, has succeeded in the latest stage of his seven figure legal claim against Glaxo Operations UK Limited (part of the corporate structure of the pharmaceutical company GlaxoSmithKline) who he believes is responsible for the illness that has left him a wheelchair user.

 Mr Lewin is represented by product liability solicitors Jill Paterson and Thomas Jervis.
-You can read a full copy of the Lewin judgment.

 Mr Lewin is suing Glaxo Operations UK Limited (part of the corporate structure of GlaxoSmithKline) for a seven figure sum arising out of his exposure to Myodil, an oil based contrast medium, which was injected into his spine in 1973 when he underwent a diagnostic Myelogram procedure to investigate back pain as a 15 year old.